IN YEAR ADMISSIONS

 3. The best ways to support your child

-- name of the class teacher and TA
+- Name of the class teacher and class

 A peer buddy will be chosen by the class teacher for new children.
 The buddy will support the new child’s arrival in school, including at breaktime and lunchtime.

 Bell Farm has an agreed induction procedure.